Midwest Conference: History

 The organization of the Midwest Collegiate Athletic Conference (MCAC) was conceived at a meeting at Coe College on May 12, 1921.
 Charter members were Beloit College, Carleton College, Coe College, Cornell College, Knox College (Illinois) and Lawrence University.
 Hamline University and Millikin University joined the league in December 1921, but both of them later withdrew: Hamline after the 1929–30 academic year, and Millikin after the 1924–25 academic year.

 Ripon College joined the conference in 1923, followed by Monmouth College in 1924, Grinnell College in 1940 and Lake Forest College in 1974.
 Illinois College and St. Norbert College joined in 1982 and Carroll University followed in 1992.
 Carleton withdrew following the 1982–83 academic year.
 St. Olaf College also competed in the conference from 1952 to 1974, as did the University of Chicago from 1976 to 1987.
 Coe and Cornell withdrew following the 1996–97 academic year with Cornell rejoining the league starting in the 2012–13 year.
 Macalester College joined as a football-only member starting in 2014.
 The University of Chicago returned as a football-only member in 2017, and added baseball to its conference membership in the 2019 season (2018–19 school year).

 The MWC split into North and South divisions for football, men's and women's tennis, baseball, and softball from 2012 through 2016.
 Divisional play ended with the departure of Carroll after the 2015–16 school year, and resumed for football only with the addition of the University of Chicago as an affiliate member for the 2017–18 season.
 St. Norbert left in 2021 for the Northern Athletics Collegiate Conference.

+On March 11, 2025, the Milwaukee School of Engineering (MSoE) announced that it would join the MWC as an affiliate member for men's and women's swimming & diving, beginning the 2025–26 winter season.